bashlui/music-api/README.md

 # Music iOS API

 Music API developed with Python's FastAPI framework and deployed on Docker.
-This API focuses on songs, making the user be able to get and post songs that he likes.
+This API focuses on songs, making the user able to get and post songs that they like.
+The API is available in https://music-api-service-1cp0.onrender.com, deployed on Render.

 ## API Reference